Ian Paice: Influences and style

 Paice's early influences include jazz and rock drummers such as Gene Krupa, Buddy Rich, Bobby Elliott, Ringo Starr and Charles Connor, and later he was inspired by Carmine Appice, Ginger Baker and Mitch Mitchell.

 He is primarily left-handed with a left-handed drum-kit set-up and uses the matched-grip approach.
 He is well known for his extremely fast and smooth single and double-stroke rolls as well as single bass pedal speed.
 He did however perform once with a double-bass setup on the title track of the Fireball album and was performed live occasionally.
 He is also known for perfecting the one-handed roll as demonstrated on a Drummerworld video.

 Paice has been cited as an influence on many notable rock drummers, including Clive Burr, Mikkey Dee, Virgil Donati, Dave Grohl, Gary James, Simon Phillips and Matt Starr.

 Recognition

 On 5 November 2007 at the Classic Rock Awards, Jacky and Ian Paice received the ChildLine award in recognition of their philanthropic work with the SunflowerJam raising money for children with cancer.
 Bruce Dickinson of Iron Maiden presented them with the award.
-It was the first time the award has been given.
+It was the first time the award had been given.

 On 2 April 2012, Paice was presented with a Lifetime Achievement Award at the Buddy Rich 25th Anniversary Memorial Concert at the London Palladium.

 He was inducted into the Modern Drummer Hall of Fame in 2015.
 In 2016, Paice was ranked 21st in Rolling Stones list of the "100 Greatest Drummers of All Time".

 As a member of Deep Purple, he was inducted into the Rock and Roll Hall of Fame on 8 April 2016.

+In April 2026, Paice was hosted along with other members of Deep Purple by Japanese Prime Minister Sanae Takaichi, who presented him with a set of Tama drumsticks that she had signed.